top of page

 Consider Working With a Local Realtor

 In Texas, licensed Realtors can help you find and lease properties—often at no cost to you as the tenant.
-Even if there’s a fee involved, the value of avoiding a scam or lease dispute is well worth it.
+Even if there’s a fee involved, the value of avoiding a scam or lease dispute is worth it.

 Confirm Ownership via Public Records